Analysis | Biden campaign attacks a Trump Social Security ‘plan’ that does not exist

 That last statement was certainly surprising.
 Trump said he would terminate the payroll tax — and gave a figure, $5,000, which suggested complete elimination.

-White House aides insisted that Trump was only referring to the executive order, not all payroll taxes.
+White House aides insisted that Trump was referring only to the executive order, not all payroll taxes.
 “When he referred to ‘permanent,’ I think what he was saying is that the deferral of the payroll tax to the end of the year will be made permanent,” White House economic adviser Larry Kudlow said on CNN’s State of the Union.
 “It will be forgiven.
 The tax is not going to go away.”

 Trump, of course, has a habit of contradicting his aides after they try to explain his remarks.

 But on Aug.
-13, Trump appeared to make his position clearer: “When we win the election — when I win the election, I’m going to completely and totally forgive all deferred payroll taxes without in any way, shape, or form hurting Social Security.
+13, Trump appeared to make his position clearer: “When we win the election — when I win the election, I’m going to completely and totally forgive all deferred payroll taxes without in any way, shape or form hurting Social Security.
 That money is going to come from the general fund.
 We’re not going to touch Social Security.
 I said from day one that we’re going to protect Social Security, and we’re going to protect our people.
 And Social Security is one of the things that will be protected.”
 (On Aug.
 10, Trump also had said he would pay through the general fund with “zero impact” on Social Security, but then he contradicted himself again the next two days.)

 The Aug.
-13 statement suggested he was only referring to a temporary suspension of payroll taxes, to be paid from the general fund as under President Barack Obama.
+13 statement suggested he was referring to a temporary suspension of payroll taxes, to be paid from the general fund as under President Barack Obama.
 (Whether this is good tax or budget policy is another matter.
-Trump opted for an executive order because few lawmakers, Republican or Democrat, supported suspending the payroll tax.)
+Trump opted for an executive order, because few lawmakers, Republican or Democrat, supported suspending the payroll tax.)

 Trump’s attempt at correcting his previous statements didn’t stop some Democratic senators from playing some mischief.
 On Aug.
 19, four senators wrote to the chief actuary of Social Security asking for “your analysis of hypothetical legislation” that would mandate “zero percent” payroll taxes.
 Specifically, they wanted to know how soon for the Social Security Trust Funds would be depleted if they suddenly stopped receiving any money.